-Field Work placement combines academic studies with work-related experience for learners in good standing.
+Justice Studies work experience combines academic studies with work-related experience for learners in good standing.
 Through an active job search, learners bridge their classroom studies with practical, paid and/or unpaid experience in their field of study during the spring/summer term directly following the successful completion of the Justice Studies Diploma program.
-Acceptance into this non-credit field work program is competitive and learners must complete the application process to be considered.
+Acceptance into this non-credit work experience program is competitive and learners must complete the application process to be considered.

-Field Work may require a Police Information Check (PIC) with a Vulnerable Sector Search (VSS).
+Justice Studies work experience may require a Police Information Check (PIC) with a Vulnerable Sector Search (VSS).
 Results of this check may restrict opportunities for placement.
-The Police Information Check must be obtained before the start of Field Work and may need to be renewed more than once while enrolled in a program.
+The Police Information Check must be obtained before work experience starts and may need to be renewed more than once while enrolled in a program.